hafizpatwary/Microservices/README.md

 * Do not automate a task that is not repetitive, such as setting environmental variables
 <a name="container"></a>
 #### Container losing data when VM stopped
 It is important to realise that when a VM is stopped, the docker containers exit.
-On restart of VM the containers can also be restarted, however they won't be the same as before.
+On restart of VM, the containers can also be restarted, however they won't be the same as before.
 Solution:
 * Set container to the option "--restart=always"
 * Set volumes to the container
 <a name="borken_code"></a>
 #### Website malfunctions because code is broken
-* Alaways test before pushing code
+* Always test before pushing code
 * Set up a test enviornment
 <a name="depl" ></a>
 ## Deployment
 The test and deployment process for the web app was automated using Jenkins, a CI server.
-Jenkins run in a GCP instance that automatically deploys the webapp into deployment server, with a webhook to GitHub which is triggered with every push event.
+Jenkins runs in a GCP instance that automatically deploys the webapp into deployment server, with a webhook to GitHub which is triggered with every push event.
-Ansible was used to create VMs with the correct configuration, to automate the process of setting environemtns for production and CI server
+Ansible was used to create VMs with the correct configuration, to automate the process of setting environmetns for production and CI server.

 Jenkins job:
-* Once code is pushed to GitHub, Jenkins is tirggered
+* Once code is pushed to GitHub, Jenkins is triggered
 * Jenkins downloads executable Jenkinsfile
 * It run an automated test on the code
-* Build images form yaml file and pushes image to local repo
+* Build images from yaml file and pushes image to local repo
-* Pulls image down on Deplyment server and makes a rolling update.
+* Pulls image down on Deployment server and makes a rolling update.
 <img src="/Documentation/CI_pipeline.png" alt="CI Pipeline" />

 <a name="tech"></a>